Prosono/SMARTi_BaseComponent/README.md

 2. I have never used themes before

-In your configruation.yaml file, add the following lines:
+In your configruation.yaml file, add the following lines to the top of the configuration.yaml:

 <pre>
 frontend: